top of page

 Causes

-Blood vessel disorders affecting the bone blood supply
+• Blood vessel disorders that impact blood supply to the bone

-Medical conditions like sickle cell disease, lupus, or HIV
+• Medical conditions such as sickle cell disease, lupus, or HIV

-Certain medications or treatments affecting bone blood flow
+• Certain medications or treatments that affect blood flow to the bone

 Understanding Avascular Necrosis: How it Affects the Hip, Knee, Shoulder, and Ankle